Regenerative Medicine and Entrepreneurship, MS

 Program Overview

-The RGME is the first two-year master's level program in Ohio focused on Regenerative Medicine and Entrepreneurship.
+The RGME program is the first two-year master's level program in Ohio focused on Regenerative Medicine and Entrepreneurship.
 Students enrolled in the RGME program will have access to cutting-edge clinical and research facilities along with small biotechnology companies within the network of the National Center for Regenerative Medicine (NCRM).
-Program faculty and guest lecturers are leaders in the field of regenerative medicine and cell-based therapy development from a mix of nationally ranked, medical research powerhouses including Case Western Reserve University, Cleveland Clinic, University Hospitals, MetroHealth Medical Center, Louis Stokes Cleveland VA Medical Center and the Ohio State University.
+Program faculty and guest lecturers are leaders in the field of regenerative medicine and cell-based therapy development from a nationally ranked, medical research powerhouses including Case Western Reserve University, the Veale Institute for Entrepreneurship, Cleveland Clinic and Cleveland Clinic Innovations, University Hospitals, MetroHealth Vector and Cellular GMP facility and Medical Center, Louis Stokes Cleveland VA Medical Center and the Ohio State University.
+Further, collaborative relationships with industry partners enhance academic to commercial opportunities.

 Entrepreneurship Sets Us Apart

 The RGME program is a 30 credit hour, two-year program for recent graduates to hone their problem-solving skill set.
 Students will be trained to solve modern regenerative medicine, commercial, and compliance problems, and to see those problems in the context of both an individual company and the greater marketplace.
 Students complete business and management courses as well as advanced regenerative medicine courses to become ready to tackle complex business problems with creative solutions.
+Partnerships with the CWRU School of Law, Weatherhead School of Business, Case School of Engineering and College of Arts and Sciences, and the Veale Institute of Entrepreneurship are integrated into the RGME MS, giving students diverse perspectives and career trajectories.
+In fact, students are encourage to take advantage of the courses across all of the schools at CWRU, defined by the trajectory of students' interests in the field of regenerative medicine and entrepreneurship.
 Emotional Intelligence, Teamwork, Communication, Creativity, and Cultural Awareness are all fundamentals of the RGME program.

 Career Opportunities